 Gathering inspiration: Inspiration can be found in the unlikeliest of places.
 Starting with the keywords you’ve developed for your business, start looking for photographic inspiration that represents those feelings.
 Pinterest is a great place to gather inspiration pieces.
 Think about colors, textures, photographs, other logos, typography … Basically, if you look at a photo and it makes you feel amazing … It’s worth keeping for inspiration.

 Work With A Designer: I think it’s super important to work with a designer.
 We understand what it takes to create a strong identity that’s built around your business.
 When you work with a designer, we are required to stick to the timelines you’ve established in the contract … that means, things will get done!
 When trying to tackle projects like this yourself, it’s easy to get distracted and push it off.
 A designer also sees your strongest traits … It’s easy to overlook the best things you bring to your business.
 Designers will give you access to high quality files that can be used for marketing materials.
-We often have access to amazing printers and can help you develop a strategy for marketing.
+We often have access to amazing printers and can help you develop a strategy for marketing so you can have your business enhancement and start thriving with profit.

 Be Willing to Invest: Branding is not cheap.
 At least, it shouldn’t be.
 The person you hire is essentially creating the piece of the business that will represent you to potential clients and be one of your biggest filters.
 It’s worth investing in … There’s not really much else to say about that, except: cheap design is often quite trendy.
 Within a few months or a year, your logo is outdated.
 Paying more for professional design ensures that the trendiness factor as been considered.
 It’s a long term investment.